header bg

 Forensic Science is a multidisciplinary domain being offered with an intersection of basic sciences, biological and Investigative sciences.
 Building on your existing knowledge of these areas, this program will prepare you to build facts through Scientific, Analytical and Computational methods.
 With advancing disruptive technology all around us, the challenge is to keep up with the changing and rapidly evolving crime landscape.
 The need of hour is to equally evolve and develop competent minds and techniques.

-The aim of introducing B.Sc. in forensics Science at DYPIU is to impart quality education and skill-based curriculum, to raise human resource in Forensic Science, Cyber and allied domains.
+The aim of introducing B.Sc.
+Forensic Sciences (Hons.) at DYPIU is to impart quality education and skill-based curriculum, to raise human resource in Forensic Science, Cyber and allied domains.

 The subjects incorporated in the degree are chosen from the major domains of Forensic Science.